Skip to Main Content

 ACEs screening portion of the PEARLS tool (Part 1) can also be used.

-· Age 20: Permitted for periodic ACE rescreening as determined appropriate and medically necessary, not more than once per year, per clinician (per managed care plan).
+· Age 20: Permitted for periodic ACEs rescreening as determined appropriate and medically necessary, not more than once per year, per clinician (per managed care plan).
 Children should be screened periodically to monitor the possible accumulation of ACEs and increased risk for a toxic stress physiology.

 · Adults ages 21 through age 64: Permitted once in their adult lifetime (through age 64), per clinician (per managed care plan).
 Screenings completed while the person is under age 21 do not count toward the one screening allowed in their adult lifetime.
 Adults should be screened at least once in adulthood, and though ACEs occur in childhood (by definition) and therefore do not change, patient comfort with disclosure may change over time, so re-screening for adults may be considered.1